ezpublishlegacyprojects/ezxajax/trunk/extension/xajax/lib/xajax/README.txt

 a message in our forums and someone may be able to help you.

 4. Documentation

+** NOTE: out-of-date docs will be updated for Beta 2 over the coming days! **

 Detailed documentation for the xajax PHP classes is available on our wiki (URL listed above in section 2), and more is on the way